 Cost-based pricing

-Cost-based pricing is commonly used in retail and manufacturing sectors, as the physical nature of the products being sold would mean that there may be raw materials and labour costs that need to be covered by companies.
+Cost-based pricing is commonly used in the retail and manufacturing sectors because there may be raw materials and labour costs that must be covered by companies.

 Cost plus pricing is considered to be the most straightforward cost-based pricing method.
 To determine a product’s selling price, the method entails adding a certain profit percentage (also known as markup percentage) on top of the total costs (including fixed and variable costs) of making a unit of the product.